ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/reconfigurable_vecadd/README.md

 $$
 \begin{aligned}
 \text{Arithmetic intensity} &= \frac{\text{number of ops}}{\text{number of bytes}}\\
-&= \frac{\text{number of add ops} + \text{number of mul ops}}{3\times \text{Vector Length}\times \text{sizeof(T)}}\\
+&= \frac{\text{number of ADD ops} + \text{number of MUL ops}}{3\times \text{Vector Length}\times \text{sizeof(T)}}\\
 &= \frac{\text{Vector Length}\times (\text{is complex type}\ ?\ 14\ :\ 3)}{3\times \text{Vector Length}\times \text{sizeof(T)}}\\
 &= \frac{\text{is complex type}\ ?\ 14\ :\ 3}{3\times \text{sizeof(T)}}
 \end{aligned}
 $$

 Note: every pair of input data is processed by 2 multiplications and 1 addition.
-For a real type, a multiplication/add is simply a mul/add operation.
-For a complex type, multiplying two complex numbers requires 4 multiply and 2 add operations, and adding two complex numbers requires 2 add operations.
+For a real type, a multiplication/addition is simply a MUL/ADD operation.
+For a complex type, multiplying two complex numbers requires 4 MUL and 2 ADD operations, and adding two complex numbers requires 2 ADD operations.

 Obviously, the arithmetic intensity is less than 1, so `reconfigurable_vecadd`'s machine peak throughput is limited by the FPGA DRAM bandwidth.
 Thus the theoretical peak performance = FPGA DRAM bandwidth * Arithmetic intensity.
 The maximum bandwidth is 34.1 GB/s and 76.8 GB/s for A10 and S10, respectively, so for different data types, their peak throughputs are as follows: